 - CONS – Given its inherent flexibility, Scrum is poorly suited to teams with fixed budgets, timelines and scope.

 Scrum is best suited to highly experienced, cross-functional teams who can set their own priorities and clearly understand project requirements.

 What Is It?

 Like all Agile approaches, Extreme Programming focuses on teamwork and customer satisfaction.
 It features five basic tenets:

 It uses very short sprint cycles to promote highly focused work on specific tasks.
 Unlike Scrum, which also enjoys huge flexibility, Extreme Programming tasks are laid out in a very specific order with strict priority.
 It implements engineering practices such as pair programming, refactoring, test-driven development, automated testing, and continuous integration.

-On our whole list of project management methodologies, Extreme Programming is probably the most specialised.
+On our whole list of project management approaches, Extreme Programming is probably the most specialised.

 - PROS – When implemented with a focus on close collaboration and efficiency, Extreme Programming can lead to exceptionally high-quality end product.

 - CONS – Extreme Programming depends on the highly talented individuals within the team more than the process itself, and maintaining the perfect team can be tricky.

 Extreme Programming offers teams the ability to absorb constant scope changes while still moving forward towards project completion.
 It is suitable for projects where the plan, budget, and even the final deliverable may be altered to suit changing requirements.